python-can-define-radio/python-course/classroom_activities/Ch01_Basics/ex_1a_print_and_inputs.md

 ### Notice:  Data "types"
-Variables can hold any of several types of data, e.g., integer, floating-point number, string, list, etc.
+Variables can hold any of several types of data,
+e.g., integer, floating-point number, string, list, etc.
-As we shall see later, Python includes a "type()" command to determine what kind of data is held in a variable or a value.
+Python includes a "type()" command to determine what kind of data is held in a variable or a value.
 *For more information, See [../../resources/data_types.md](https://github.com/python-can-define-radio/python-course/blob/main/resources/data_types.md)*

 ```python3